 The Good and the Beautiful has completely redone their math program to make it more efficient and less expensive.
-Simply Good and Beautiful Math K through Math 5 are available as of August 2021, and Math 6, Math 7, and Math 8 are in the works.
+Simply Good and Beautiful Math K through Math 7 are available as of February 2024, and Math 8 is in the works.

-For each level, both instruction and student activities are included in one coursebook.
-Separate answer keys are available for all courses except Math K. Just as The Good and the Beautiful does with some levels of its language-arts program, they offer downloadable PDF files for the math coursebooks for grades one through five for free.
+For each level, except Math 6 and Math 7, both instruction and student activities are included in one coursebook.
+Math 6 has two course books and Math 7 has four.
+Separate answer keys are available for all courses except Math K. Just as The Good and the Beautiful does with some levels of its language arts program, they offer downloadable PDF files for the math coursebooks for kindergarten through grade seven for free.
 Pre-printed coursebooks are also available for purchase.
-(Math K is not free.)

-The coursebooks are beautifully illustrated with full color throughout the lessons.
-If you get the PDF coursebook, there are a number of reasons why you'll need to print out many of the pages in color.
-First, students sometimes have to identify images by color in some of the lessons in the books for younger students.
+The coursebooks are beautifully illustrated in full color throughout the lessons.
+If you get the PDF coursebook, there are several reasons to print out many of the pages in color.
+First, students sometimes need to identify images by color in some lessons in the books for younger students.
 Second, color printing helps the reader distinguish images and details that might not appear as clearly in black and white.
 And finally, the books are beautiful, and children will love the color.
-If you don’t have access to inexpensive color printing, you probably should buy the printed book.
+The bottom line is that if you don’t have access to inexpensive color printing, you probably should buy the printed book(s).

 The educational approach of Simply Good and Beautiful Math is very eclectic.
 It helps children master basic problem-solving skills and math facts, while also teaching conceptual understanding and mathematical reasoning.
 It uses a spiral approach, teaching a concept, then revisiting it and expanding upon it bit by bit.
 The spiral approach also helps build in continual review of previously taught concepts.
-In addition, the last section of most lessons beginning with first grade is labeled as review.
+In addition, the last section of most lessons, beginning with Math 1, is labeled as review.

-The coursebooks are illustrated mostly with drawings of children, with a lot of attention given to diversity.
-The stories within the lessons stress positive character traits and virtues.
+The coursebooks up through Math 5 are illustrated mostly with drawings of children, with much attention to diversity.
+The stories and word problems within the lessons stress positive character traits and virtues.
 There is very minimal Christian content.
 When Bible references or verses are included, they are from the King James Version.

 The Simply Good and Beautiful Math program is unusually creative and interesting.
 It is an excellent option for a hands-on program.
 On top of that, even if you purchase the printed book and box for a course, it’s a bargain.